smndhm/cnvs-lcs/README.md

   },
   vertex: {
     nb: 25, //number of vertex
+    distance: 5, //maximum vertex distance from vertice area (only used for the drawTriangleAround method)
     color: ["#1F90FF", "#1CE867", "#FBFF2C", "#E8941C", "#FF2B31"] //if color is an Array, a color will be randomly used }
 }